Sheldon Mac

-Sheldon Mac (born Sheldon Reeves McClellan; December 21, 1992) is an American professional basketball player for the Gigantes de Carolina of the Baloncesto Superior Nacional (BSN).
+Sheldon Mac (born Sheldon Reeves McClellan; December 21, 1992) is an American professional basketball player who last played for the San Miguel Beermen of the Philippine Basketball Association (PBA).
 He played college basketball for the Texas Longhorns and the Miami Hurricanes.

 High school career

 McClellan attended Bellaire High School under Bruce Glover.
 As a senior, he averaged 25.6 points, 7.2 rebounds, 5.0 assists and 2.0 steals per game while helping Bellaire to a 20–9 mark and the first round of the Class 5A state playoffs.

 College career

 McClellan began his collegiate career at Texas.
 In his freshman year, he averaged 11.2 points per game.
 He averaged 13.2 points in his sophomore season.
 After his sophomore season, he elected to transfer to Miami.

 In his junior season at Miami, McClellan averaged 14.5 points, 4.7 rebounds, 1.9 assists in 33.6 minutes per game.
 He was an Honorable Mention All-ACC selection as a junior.
 McClellan was listed on the Oscar Robertson Award preseason watchlist as well as the Naismith College Player of the Year preseason watchlist.
 McClellan averaged 16.3 points, 3.2 rebounds, 1.6 assists, 1.0 steals and 0.3 blocks in 32.9 minutes per game as a senior.
 On March 6, 2016, McClellan was named to the Second-Team All-ACC.